guardian/dotcom-rendering/docs/seti.md

 ## Examples of SETI work done on the Dotcom team

 * I introduced PRBuilds as a way to run various kinds of tests that require a fully running application stack (eg. load tests, a11y tests, amp validation etc) at the PR level, but disconnected from the main teamcity CI build.
+* I maintain our alerts and dashboards.
 * I wrote an API that does AMP validation of pages
 * I built and maintained the feedpipe service which handles user feedback on the guardian website
 * I've written custom lint rules that force best practices on the Dotcom Rendering project
 * I documented best practices with respect to site incidents and how to diagnose production issues
 * I've made attempts to load test various guardian apps.
 * I was heavily involved with the rollout of the Dotcom Rendering project to the world.
 Both in terms of overall strategy, and in developing the 'Picker' which allows us to do incremental feature support.
 In addition I provided most of the stats that the team used to help prioritise Dotcom Rendering work.

 ## Getting started on Dotcom

-Advice for beginning on Dotcom as a SETI
+Advice for SETI new starters on Dotcom

 * Spend the first month or so working on the same dev tasks as everyone else, being a normal engineer.
 * Try and pair as much as possible.
-* Organise your tasks in the same trello as the rest of the team, prioritise them with everyone else.
+* Organise your tasks in the same trello as the rest of the team, prioritise them with the team.
-* Even on SETI/QA Specific tasks,
+* Organise a voluntary 1to1 with somebody you work with on the team.
+Your QA line manager is too far disconnected from what you do.